Close

 Finally, you can load the hashes to your project by importing them from other applications.
 The software supports the following formats:

 • PWDUMP - despite many disadvantages, this is a de facto standard format for storing password hashes.
 Important note: This format does not fully support national characters.
-Therefore, some user names or comments may not display correctly.
+Therefore, some usernames or comments may not display correctly.
 Windows Password Recovery also supports textual PWDUMP files in UNICODE.

 • L0phtCrack (*.lcs) - this file format is used by the LophtCrack software.
 The program supports all versions of LCS files, beginning with v4.